When will the 2020 Tribe 12 Fellowship begin?

 How long has the Fellowship been around?

-The Fellowship is entering its ninth year, with 101 graduates from our eight previous classes.
+The Fellowship is entering its tenth year, with 110+ graduates from our nine previous classes.

 Can alumni of the Tribe 12 Fellowship apply to this new iteration?